Facebook Holiday Advertising: How To Win When Ad Costs Rise 25%, as seen on MarTech Advisor.

 Late Q4 is unlike any other advertising environment of the year.
-Ad costs typically spike by 25% or more.
+Facebook ad costs typically spike by 25% or more.
 The competition for inventory is fierce.
 But it’s also the biggest shopping season of the year.
 Ecommerce advertisers are managing their boom time, while other advertisers, like user acquisition and lead gen marketers, are hoping to close the year strong.

-Facebook advertising gets particularly ferocious.
+Facebook holiday advertising gets particularly ferocious.
 But while Facebook ads might get more expensive during late Q4, Mark Zuckerberg’s platform is still the best game in town.
 A 2018 holiday marketing study from Shopify Plus e-commerce marketers say Facebook ads are the most effective channel for new

 Of course, everybody knows ads get more expensive around Christmas.
-Anybody who’s looked at a Facebook ads dashboard during the holidays has had to swallow a lump of coal when they looked at cost per click.
+Anybody who’s looked at a Facebook ads dashboard during the holidays has had to swallow a lump of coal when they looked at the cost per click.

 Most marketers are already aware of the problem.
 Keenly aware of the problem: 80% of them say “rising ad spend” is a concern for holiday marketing.